Over 20,116 Site Visits - People Who Care About Our Community

 On February 24, 2026, the developer withdrew its submitted Notice of Intent (NOI) seeking an amendment to its coverage under the National Pollutant Discharge Elimination System (NPDES) permit administered by the Pennsylvania Department of Environmental Protection.

-As it now stands, a new NOI must be submitted and If any of the following change 1) project location, 2) project size or configuration, 3) project type, or 4) responses to the questions that were asked during the initial online PNDI review, the results of that review are not valid, and it must be searched again via the PNDI Environmental Review Tool and resubmitted to the jurisdictional agencies.
+As it now stands, a new NOI must be submitted and If any of the following change 1) project location, 2) project size or configuration, 3) project type, or 4) responses to the questions that were asked during the initial online PNDI review, the results of that review are not valid.
+The PNDI must be searched again via the PNDI Environmental Review Tool and resubmitted to the jurisdictional agencies.

 A PNDI stands for the Pennsylvania Natural Diversity Inventory, and it is only as good as the information submitted.
 If a developer leaves out acreage, wetlands, or tree impacts, the review can be misleading or invalid.